 Vegetable gardens.
 The preschooler next door has an electronic game that lets her plant carrots and tomatoes.
 She’s too young to know we used to design our vegetable gardens with pen and paper in the olden days.
 Gather pictures of your favorite foods.

 Gardening Friends.
 Or you can just cut out pictures of bees and dragonflies and hummingbirds and all the other pollinators to remind you of your gardening companions.

 Vacation Gardens.
 A collage of all the gardens I could have had if I hadn’t moved to Zone 5 Colorado.
 Bananas and tropical flowers.

-Mostly, I’m collaging to have a little tactile fun and inspiration in the middle of a snow storm.
-We have to remember that the reason we started gardening is because it’s fun and beautiful and creative.
-Not just work to be checked off a to do list, but a place to nurture our spirit.
+Mostly, I’m collaging to have a little tactile fun and inspiration in the middle of a snowstorm.
+We have to remember that the reason we started gardening is that it’s fun and beautiful and creative.
+Not just work to be checked off a to-do list, but a place to nurture our spirit.